-Our responsibility is to express an opinion on whether the summary financial statements are consistent in all material respects with the audited financial statements based on our procedures, which were conducted in accordance with-International Standards on Auditing (ISA 810 revised).
-"Engagement to report on we Joso
+Our responsibility is to express an opinion on whether the summary financial statements are consistent in all material respects with the audited financial statements based on our procedures. which were conducted in accordance with International Standards on Auditing (ISA 810 revised).
+"Engagements to report on summary financial statements".